code-xD/100-days-of-move/docs/Eliza_04.md

 # 🤖 Move Bot Day 04: Character Configuration Guide

 > Yesterday we learnt how to run eliza using custom character on telegram.
 [Click here](./Eliza03.md)
-> Today we will be discussing in depth about character configuration file, which is a separate entity but encapsulates the response behavior of the agent.
+> Today we will be discussing in depth about character configuration file (how to customize your own character), which is a separate entity but encapsulates the response behavior of the agent.

 ## Table of Contents